sawyer-greaves/lab-wiki-test/Home.md

 Welcome to the Utah Telerobotics Lab Wiki!

+The Utah Telerobotics Lab Wiki is part of a Git repository on Bitbucket dedicated for the purpose of hosting the lab wiki.
+Every Bitbucket repository comes with a wiki and the `lab-wiki` repository is simply an empty repository in which we are utilizing only the wiki feature to host our lab wiki.
+Please see [How to Edit this Wiki](necessary_skills/Editing_the_Wiki.md) for instructions on contributing to the wiki.
+The [Bitbucket documentation](https://confluence.atlassian.com/x/FA4zDQ) also has more information about using a wiki.

 If you're a new student, please read and follow the onboarding page:

 - [Onboarding](Onboarding.md)